Trazodone Addiction and Abuse

 24/7, Toll-Free, Confidential844-207-6576

 Trazodone is a prescription medication used primarily as an antidepressant.
 It is classified as a serotonin antagonist and reuptake inhibitor.
-The drug works by blocking the activity of serotonin receptors in the brain and prevents serotonin from being reabsorbed by neurons.
+Trazodone works by blocking the serotonin receptors in the brain, preventing serotonin from being reabsorbed by neurons.
 This effectively increases the amount of serotonin in the brain.
-Serotonin is a neurotransmitter that helps regulate various neurological effects, particularly mood.
+Serotonin is a neurotransmitter that regulates various neurological effects, particularly mood.
+Additionally, trazodone can work as a sleep aid for people struggling with sleep disorders.
+Although the drug is mostly used for depression, trazodone is sometimes used to treat anxiety and insomnia.
+Trazodone is sold under brand names like Oleptro and Desyrel.

 - Nausea or vomiting